How the Scots do Hogmanay

 If classical music is more your style, then head on over to St Giles' Cathedral to experience a festive celebration in a sparkling candlelit cathedral.
 A dazzling Mass setting features Johann Friedrich Fasch, J.S.Bach's Festive Cantatas for Christmas, Christen, atzet diesen Tag, and concludes with Mozart's ever-popular Coronation Mass.
 There is a Cathedral Choir joined by a stunning array of soloists for a truly outstanding concert, to bring in the new year in style.

 As I'm sure you are aware, there may also be something else scheduled for Hogmanay.
 With a world-renowned reputation, the Concert in the Gardens and the Edinburgh Street Party are the events to attend this Hogmanay.
 Listed as one of the things to do before you die, these events have fame throughout the world.
-The Garden party is a sound and visual feast, featuring The Lightning Seeds and Vegan Leather, followed by world class songwriter Paulo Nutini.
+The Garden party is a sound and visual feast, featuring Rag'n'Bone Man this year.
 This iconic show is set underneath Edinburgh Castle, in the city gardens, which truly is the best view to bask in the glow of new year fireworks, as three monumental displays lead up to the famous Midnight Moment.

-Phew!
-What a mixture to choose from and whichever you do, you know you'll be seeing in the new year in epic proportions.
+With such a mixture to choose from and whichever stage you visit, you know you'll be seeing in the new year in epic proportions.
 All of these events lead up to the spectacular Midnight Moment.
-Why welcome in 2017 with just one firework display, when you can have four incredible displays in one night?
+Why welcome in 2018 with just one firework display, when you can have four incredible displays in one night?
 Edinburgh's Hogmanay welcomes the new year with hourly fireworks displays from 9pm, counting down to the world-famous Midnight Moment.
 This is an unforgettable space in time, when the clock strikes midnight, sees the skies lit up above the capital from Edinburgh Castle and Calton hill.
 The sense of union and community in this magical moment, is second to none as the city comes to a halt, celebrating together.
 As people join hands, the famous 'Auld Lang Syne' can be heard, ringing out throughout the city.